 - Sepsis: diagnosis was made following ABA (American Burn Association) recommendations.
 The origin of the culture was recorded.

 - Mortality: date of death, main diagnosis, and the time (in days) from the date of the burn were recorded.

+- MOF (Multiple Organs Failure) was defined as the failure of two or more of the following organs or systems: cardiovascular, respiratory, neurological, renal, hematological, gastrointestinal, hepatic, and neurological.

 - Mortality at 30 and 90 days: this variable was collected from the plastic surgeon’s follow-up records.
 Patients with minor burns are not always followed up by the treating doctor, so primary care patient records were reviewed to ascertain whether the patients had been seen within 30 and 90 days after discharge in order to determine whether they were still surviving.